derekmerck/PERSEUS/README.md

 $ ./PERSEUS.py start
 ```

-Future work includes developing a fabric or Ansible based system to bringing up the entire PERSEUS network automatically.
+Future work includes developing a fabric- or Ansible-based system to deploy and bring up the entire PERSEUS network automatically.

 ## Security